titooo7/GFN-FPS-Unlocker/README.md

 # GFN-FPS-Unlocker
-LSPosed / EdXposed module to enable FullHD 120FPS streaming on some 120Hz phones with 120FPS support via GFN RTX 3080 subscription.
+LSPosed / EdXposed module to enable FullHD 120FPS streaming on 120Hz phones for users with a rooted phone and an acive GFN RTX 3080 subscription.

 ### Steps to use:
 1. Install Magisk, [LSPosed](https://github.com/LSPosed/LSPosed) Or [EdXposed](https://github.com/ElderDrivers/EdXposed).